Convergence of Adam Under Relaxed Assumptions: Convergence analysis of VRAdam

-With all the above lemmas, we are ready to prove the theorems. \begin{proof}[Proof of Theorem~\ref{thm:main_vr_rho_2} and Theorem~\ref{thm:main_vr}] First note that according to \eqref{eq:D_vr} and Lemma~\ref{lem:vr_parameters}, it is straight forward to verify that the parameter choices in Theorem~\ref{thm:main_vr_rho_2} or Theorem~\ref{thm:main_vr} satisfy the requirements in all the lemmas for VRAdam.
-Denote event $\cE:=\{\tau_1=\tau\le T\}$.
-Then by Lemma~\ref{lem:lower_bound_vr}, we can obtain
+With all the above lemmas, we are ready to prove the theorem. \begin{proof}[Proof of Theorem~\ref{thm:vradam}] First note that according to Lemma~\ref{lem:vr_parameters}, it is straight forward to verify that the parameter choices in Theorem~\ref{thm:vradam} satisfy the requirements in all the lemmas for VRAdam.